 “This is a vulnerable population to begin with, so the stakes are higher,” Garcia says.
 “Obstructive sleep disorders make life really tough for anybody, but even more so for kids who have CP.”

 Once a sleep disorder is identified, physicians can take steps to correct it including upper airway surgery or the use of a continuous positive airway pressure (CPAP) device.
-The good news is that after treatment, patients see measureable improvements including fewer seizures, better health and increased mobility.
+The good news is that after treatment, patients see measurable improvements including fewer seizures, better health and increased mobility.
 Some research suggests that children who have CP who are effectively treated for sleep apnea can see nearly 20 percent improvement in overall health.

 In this study, Garcia and a team of experts at Gillette implemented a questionnaire for patients.
 Researchers found that if more than a third of the 20 questions on the questionnaire were answered positively, there was an increased risk of obstructive sleep apnea.
 The use of this simple, rapidly administered and publicly available questionnaire significantly helped researchers identify the risk of sleep disorders.
 Garcia and his colleagues propose that sleep disorder screening be used among all CP patients.

 “Anyone who has CP should be screened for a sleep disorder – it should be standard practice,” Garcia says.
 “We can improve quality of life for our patients.”

 The research was recently published online in the Journal of Developmental Medicine and Child Neurology and will be published in print later this year.
 The study was published in collaboration with Gillette pediatric neurologist Beverly Wical, M.D. and research scientist Sam Roiko, Ph.D. and was funded by the Gillette Foundation.